Tips for Seeking Employment by Email

 File Names and Format

-For example, if you send in Word format and the employer has WordPerfect (or vice-versa), the software will try to convert to the native format.
+For example, if you send it in Word format and the employer has WordPerfect (or vice-versa), the software will try to convert it to the native format.
 The layout of your documents can end up not being as impressive as you planned.
 You’ve lost control of your presentation.

 If you don’t have Adobe Acrobat software to create a PDF file

-several free applications and services online that will
+there are several free applications and services online that will

 convert your documents for you.

-Name your file so that the file name is descriptive of what is contained within:
+You want to name your file so that the file name is descriptive of what is contained within:

 firstname-lastname-resume.pdf